chef/chef-web-docs/chef_master/source/custom_resources.rst

 Scenario: website Resource
 =====================================================
-..
-This file is hooked into a slide deck

 Create a resource that configures Apache httpd for Red Hat Enterprise Linux 7 and CentOS 7.

 This scenario covers the following: